anshalsavla/BigDataProject/CleaningScripts/README.md

    export HSJ=hadoop-mapreduce/hadoop-streaming.jar\
    alias hjs='/usr/bin/hadoop jar $HAS/$HSJ'

-4. //use this command in the local worksation direcorty where the file is located to load it on to your dumbo working directory. scp <filename.type> NYU-netid@dumbo.es.its.nyu.edu:/<working directory on dumbo>
+4. //use this command in the local worksation direcorty where the file is located to load it on to your dumbo working directory./ scp <filename.type> NYU-netid@dumbo.es.its.nyu.edu:/<working directory on dumbo>
 5. hfs -put <filename.type>        // this loads the data on HDFS
 6. //To load python 3.4.4 and set environment for spark to use python 3.4.4 \